LunaSare/tutorials2021ms/ms.md

 In this paper, we identify the necessity for secondary documentation that is written down using language that is common to the target audience to facilitate examination, application, and adoption of code by the wider audience.

 We present a set of principles to generate tutorials that improve accessibility of code and documentation.
-We applied these principles to a series of tutorials and vignettes for the Open Tree of Life package.
+We applied these principles to a series of tutorials and vignettes for the OpenTree project.

 ## Methods